Over 14,000 houses damaged in rain & flood in Odisha: Govt | Science-Environment

 Over 14,000 houses damaged in rain & flood in Odisha: Govt

-The heavy rainfall and subsequent floods during the second and third week of August caused damage of as many as 14,235 houses and cultivation over 1.26 lakh hectare of agricultural land in 24 of the 30 districts of Odisha, official sources said.
+The heavy rainfall and subsequent floods during the second and third week of August caused damage to 14,235 houses and over 1.26 lakh hectare of agricultural land in 24 of the 30 districts of Odisha, official sources said.

 - Country: